 When you give a genuine smile, it lets those around you know that you are an open and positive person.

 Similarly, laughter shows that you do not take yourself too seriously and know how to have fun.

 Laughter can decrease stress and release feel-good hormones in your body.

-Find something to laugh about every day, whether it is a movie, a funny sign or something that your coworker says.
+Find something to laugh about daily, in little things such as a movie, a funny sign, or something your coworker says.